evennia/evennia/docs/source/Concepts/Internationalization.md

 Language-translations are done by volunteers, so support can vary a lot depending on when a given language was last updated.
 Below are all languages (besides English) with some level of support.
-Generally, any language not updated after May 2021 will be missing some translations.
+Generally, any language not updated after Sept 2022 will be missing some translations.

 ```{eval-rst}